The world's most destructive forest fires

 NASA/Wikimedia Commons/CC0

-Indonesia Wildfires, Indonesia, 1997
+Indonesia wildfires, Indonesia, 1997

-Large swathes of Indonesia were engulfed in a toxic haze from July 2019, due to the forest fires of the country's annual burning season, many of which are linked to slash-and-burn farming techniques.
-But while the 2019 fires caused an air pollution crisis, they weren't the worst ever recorded in the country.
-Blazes in 1997 were some of the most damaging in Indonesia's recent history, and this NASA map shows the dangerous levels of air pollution over the country during this time.
-The fires lasted right up until early 1998 and claimed the lives of at least 240 people.
+Large swathes of Indonesia were engulfed in a toxic haze in July 2019, thanks to the forest fires of the country's annual burning season, many of which are linked to slash-and-burn farming techniques.
+The 2019 fires caused an air pollution crisis, but they weren't Indonesia's worst.

 Aris Messinis/AFP/Getty Images

-Greek Wildfires, Greece, 2007
+Greece wildfires, Greece, 2007

-But these fires were not thought to be the work of Mother Nature herself – many were ultimately deemed an act of arson or negligence.
-By the time the last fire had been extinguished at the start of September 2007, the blaze had ended the lives of at least 84 people.
+Heartbreaking images littered the media, showing burned-out homes, grief-stricken families and charred farmland.
+These fires were not thought to be the work of Mother Nature, and were eventually attributed to arson or negligence.
+By the time the last fire had been extinguished at the start of September, the blazes had claimed at least 84 lives.

 William West/AFP/Getty Images